2017 - Senior Lecturer in Genomics

 University of Cambridge

-I am Senior Lecturer in Genomics at the University of Sunderland, where I have been since 2017.
+I am a lecturer at the University of Essex, where I moved in 2023.
 My primary research interests are in the fields of cancer epigenetics and the effects of environmental exposures on the epigenome.

 I obtained my PhD with Professor Sheila Bingham O.B.E. at the University of Cambridge, working on the role of diet in colorectal carcinogenesis.
 It was during this time that I first became interest in epigenetics.